Title and statement of responsibility area

 The livestock business in Manitoba owes its origins to the great cattle drives in the Southwestern United States.
 The Dodge City/Western Trail led up into Alberta where it hooked up with the newly completed Canadian National Railway.
 Cattle were loaded on to freight cars and shipped to the markets in Eastern Canada.
 Along the way the trains stopped off in Winnipeg to water and feed the cattle, giving rise to Manitoba's livestock industry.
 Winnipeg's first stock yard was located in the Weston area but space constraints and easier access to the rail lines necessitated the move to St. Boniface.
 The Union Stock Yards were the largest of their kind in Canada.
 The yard had its own private well essential in providing the endless stream of water required.

-In 1925 Canada Packers opened a meat processing plant next to the yard, thirteen years later they were joined by Swifts.
+In 1925, Canada Packers opened a meat processing plant next to the yard, thirteen years later they were joined by Swift.
 World War II brought unprecedented growth to the packing industry as Canada supplied meat for the troops overseas.
 The yards represented a large cross-section of livestock interests.
 Within its structure were numerous salesmen, buyers, producers and employees of the trade and yard company.
 The Canada Department of Agriculture also provided two essential services.
 Veterinarians performed health inspections and a daily market report was prepared to inform the industry on livestock values and prices.
 Truck and brand inspections were carried out by representatives of the provincial governments.
-The market had its own Livestock Exchange to supervise trading, its membership included buyers for all kinds of stock as well as bonded commission firms and dealers.
+The market had its own Livestock Exchange to supervise trading and its membership included buyers for all kinds of stock as well as bonded commission firms and dealers.

 Scope and content